-An M.S. student (but not a Ph.D. student) can be considered to have full-time status in the last semester of studies even if he or she is registered for less than 9 credits.
-To obtain full-time certification, the student must be registered for the amount of credits that is sufficient to satisfy the graduation requirements.
-The certification is not automatic - the student has to submit a petition for an "underload" to the academic advisor.
+An M.S. student (but not a Ph.D. student) can be considered to have full-time status in the last semester of studies even if he or she is registered for less than the required 9 credits.
+To obtain full-time certification, the student must be registered for the amount of credits that are sufficient to satisfy the graduation requirements.
+In this case, the certification is not automatic-the student has to submit a petition for an "underload" to the Department.
+Note: Underloads are only permitted for Korean students.
+Immigration laws require Non-Korean students to maintain full-time status throughout their studies.